What Is Action Governance?

 Patrick McFadden • April 7, 2026

-Action Governance is the discipline of deciding whether a specific action may execute in the real world — by a given actor, in a given context, under a given authority — before that action runs.
+Action Governance is the discipline of deciding whether a specific consequential action may proceed — by a given actor, in a given context, under a given authority — before the institution is committed.

 It lives at the Commit Layer: the execution boundary where a system can approve, refuse, or route an action for supervised override before something consequential or irreversible happens.